-At BC Parks, it’s our job to help you responsibly enjoy British Columbia’s natural spaces.
+At BC Parks, it’s our job to help you responsibly enjoy British Columbia’s outdoor spaces.
 The resources outlined in this section are great places to start if you’re new to outdoor adventures or planning to expand your horizons.

 Respect and reconciliation

-British Columbia’s provincial parks include many important places for Indigenous Peoples.
+British Columbia’s parks include many important places for Indigenous Peoples.
 BC Parks is working toward meaningful collaboration with Indigenous communities, informed by respect for their ongoing connections to the land.

 There are 35 distinct Indigenous culture and language groups and over 200 First Nations in British Columbia.
 Click these links to learn more about Indigenous cultures and practices, as well as appropriate terminology and pronunciations:

 For detailed information on how we are collaborating with First Nations, visit the Indigenous relations and reconciliation page.

 At BC Parks, we are committed to preserving B.C.’s outdoor spaces, so that everyone can enjoy them for years to come.
 Our job is to make sure everyone can safely experience nature in ways that minimize any environmental impact.

 Want to learn how you can help us?
 The visit responsibly section of this website has lots of resources for safe and respectful outdoor adventures.
 Click these links to learn how you can help us keep BC Parks safe, clean, and peaceful: